 By studying the facts and statistics as well, you can better understand why a sustainable lifestyle is essential.
 As humans, we also tend to respond fast to studies and numbers.
 Beyond the statistics, learning about your impact can trigger necessary changes.
 This can also turn you into an environmental advocate.

 Since food plays a crucial role in our lives, it’s only normal that we address this.
 Much of the waste we generate within the home is food-related—the food facts subsection above highlights that food waste is a major world problem.

 This gives us room, as consumers, to check how we interact with food and explore how we can reduce food waste.
-One of the significant changes you can make is to grow your own food.
+One of the significant changes you can make is to grow your own food reducing the need for more environmentally expensive commercial food production.
 Of course, this is if you have the resources to do so.